Zelenskyy denies Ukrainian city of Bakhmut occupied by Russian forces

 Zelenskyy’s response in English to a question earlier at the summit about the status of Bakhmut was interpreted by many as saying the city had fallen to Russian forces.

-“For today, Bakhmut is only in our hearts.
-There is nothing in this place,” Zelenskyy said in those earlier comments, adding that the fight had left nothing in Bakhmut but a lot of “dead Russians.”
+“But, for today, Bakhmut is only in our hearts.
+There is nothing on this place, so -- just ground and -- and a lot of dead Russians,” he said.

-KYIV, Ukraine (AP) — Ukrainian soldiers were still engaging Russian forces in fierce battles in and around Bakhmut on Sunday, military officials said, hours after Moscow and the private army Wagner announced that their troops had taken full control of the eastern city.

-Ukrainian Deputy Defense Minsiter Hanna Malyar even went so far as to say that Ukrainian troops “took the city in a semi-encirclement.”
+Ukrainian defense and military officials said that fierce fighting was ongoing.
+Deputy Defense Minsiter Hanna Malyar even went so far as to say that Ukrainian troops “took the city in a semi-encirclement.”

 “The enemy failed to surround Bakhmut, and they lost part of the dominant heights around the city,” Malyar said.
 “That is, the advance of our troops in the suburbs along the flanks, which is still ongoing, greatly complicates the enemy’s presence in Bakhmut.”